-When setting up the interview appointments with the participants, be extremely organised.
-It is likely that a lot of rescheduling will occur and it helps to keep a daily log of who you called and what the result of the phone call was (e.g. left a message, set up an interview, rescheduled etc.).
+When setting up interview appointments with the participants, be extremely organised.
+Keep a detailed daily log of who you have called, when and the phone call's result, e.g., left a message, set up an interview, rescheduled, etc.

-Be prepared for participants not having read the participants information and informed consent form.
-Make sure you prepare a brief and positive script for the introduction emphasising the importance and usefulness of their participation.
-In your introduction include who you are (including your organisation), who is sponsor of the study, the general topic of the study and the estimated length of the interview.
-Also make sure to reassure participants of the confidentiality of their responses, how the information will be used and which data security measures are in place.
-Tell your participant about the need for tape recording right before you start the interview.
+Prepare a brief and positive script for the introduction emphasising the importance and usefulness of their participation.
+Be prepared for participants not to read the information and informed consent form thoroughly ahead of time.
+In your introduction, include who you are (including your organisation), the study’s sponsor, the study’s general topic and the estimated length of the interview.
+Reassure participants of their responses confidentiality, how the information will be used, and the data security measures that are in place.
+Inform your participant about the need for tape recording before starting the interview.
 (28)

-The length of telephone interviews is typically and on average shorter than the length of interviews conducted face-to-face.
-This appears mainly to be down to a tendency for participants to provide less detail or elaboration in their answers.
+The length of telephone interviews is typically shorter than the length of face-to-face interviews.
+Mainly due to a tendency for participants to provide less detail or elaboration in their answers.
 (29)

-Be sure to include prompts in your interview guide and to encourage the flow of the conversation so no awkward pauses arise, which might happen rather more quickly on the phone than it would in a face to face setting.
+Be sure to include prompts in your interview guide and to encourage the flow of the conversation so no awkward pauses arise, which might happen more quickly on the phone than in a face-to-face setting.

-As the tone of voice and emphasis are highlighted on the phone, make sure you keep your voice friendly and courteous.
-Do not sound biased or show disapproval or react shocked at the participants’ answer - they will pick up on this and will probably adjust their answers for social desirability.
+Make sure to be friendly and courteous as tone and emphasis of voice are highlighted on the phone.
+Do not sound biased or react to the participants’ responses.
+This can influence their responses to follow-up questions due to social desirability.

-You might want to consider taking notes in addition to the tape recording of the conversation, depending on your methodology and method.
-If you promise to share the results of your research with the participants you need to obtain the interviewee's address, preferably at the end of the interview, and be sure to follow-through on that promise.
+Depending on your methodology, consider taking notes in addition to the tape recording of the conversation to capture any non-verbal thoughts.
+If you agree to share the results of your research with the participants, you need to obtain the interviewee's address, preferably at the end of the interview.
+Be sure to follow through on and share the research outcomes.
 (28)

 Email and online interviews

-One of the main advantages of email and online interviews is convenience for participants.
-Persons can participate at a time and place, which is convenient to them and take as long as they need to think about their answers.
-As this might also lend a greater sense of control, this in turn adds the factor of empowerment to the process.
-This might be of particular value, when researching sensitive topics.
+One of the main advantages of email and online interviews is the convenience for participants.
+Persons can participate at a time and place that is convenient to them and take as long as they need to think about their answers.
+This lends a greater sense of control, which adds the factor of empowerment to the process.
 Anonymity in online or email interviews and perceiving less social pressure and visual clues from the interviewer, might make participants more comfortable in sharing sensitive and personal information.
-Advantages for the researcher lie in the need for less resources, as there is no need for transcription and no loss of raw data, as well as no costs for travel and interview locations.
-Therefore, larger sample sizes might be possible, than would be the case in face-to-face interviews.
-There is also a potential for engaging more with the data during collection, as the extended time-frame offers opportunities for member checking and for the formulation of prompts and follow-up questions tailored to the participants developing account.
+This is of particular value, when researching sensitive topics.
+Advantages for the researcher lie in the need for fewer resources, as there is no need for transcription, no loss of raw data, and no costs for travel to interview locations.
+Therefore, larger sample sizes may be possible, than in the case of face-to-face interviews.
+There is also a potential for engaging more with the data during collection, as the extended time-frame offers member checking opportunities and for the formulation of prompts and follow-up questions tailored to the participants developing account.